uclibs/scholar_use_cases/terms-licenses-rights/TOU-rights_use_cases.md

 `Done looks like:` I could check off boxes that would auto-generate a suggested Creative Commons license for my deposited work

+## Submission 11 - Establishing different rights for different files within a single work
+\# Early Adopter

+`As a:`  repository user

+`I want:` to assign different rights to different files associated with my work

+`So that:` not all of my files associated with a work have the same level of rights

+`Done looks like:` when I attach subsequent files to my work, I can select different rights statements for those files